bevyengine/rfcs/rfcs/45-stageless.md

 - Normalize exclusive systems.
   - Enable scheduling exclusive systems together with other systems.
     - Make `&mut World` a system param, so all systems can be handled together as `System` trait objects. ([bevyengine/bevy#4166](https://github.com/bevyengine/bevy/pull/4166))
-  - Deal with the fact that archetypes can now change in between systems.
+  - Deal with the fact that archetypes can now change in between systems (as there's no longer a clear line between exclusive and parallel systems).
     - Defer tasks borrowing a system until just before that system runs (so we can update archetype component access last second).
       - Funnel `&Scope` into spawned tasks so a task can spawn other tasks. ([bevyengine/bevy#4466](https://github.com/bevyengine/bevy/pull/4466))
       - **Alternative**: Keep spawning tasks upfront but use channels to send systems into them and back (or cancel if skipped).